SoftwareCornwall/PADs/README.md

 To create dummy data, run tables_fill.php
 To delete all the dummy data in the database, run tables_destroy.php

+Ensure that you update the username and password variables in both db_create and db_connect to match the username and password chosen for your database.
+We simply used "root" and "password".

 To set up the Apache stuff, I strongly advise you cheat and use XAMPP.
 Otherwise, you set up apache at your own risk.

 To set everything up, follow these commands: